SebastianTianying/NodeJSApp-RedisSpeedUp/README.md

 # NodeJSApp-RedisSpeedUp

-This project is a Node.js application that utilizes Redis for caching to enhance performance.
-It demonstrates integrating Redis with a Node.js backend for faster data retrieval.
+This project is a Node.js application that utilizes Redis for caching to enhance performance, specifically designed to demonstrate the integration of Redis with a Node.js backend for faster data retrieval.
+This application uses the JSONPlaceholder's Photos endpoint (https://jsonplaceholder.typicode.com/photos) to retrieve placeholder photos for demonstration purposes.

 ## Getting Started